 run_response = await agent.arun("Process some data")

-for tool in run_response.tools_awaiting_external_execution:
+for requirement in run_response.active_requirements:

 # Execute your async external logic

-result = await my_async_external_service(tool.tool_args)
+result = await my_async_external_service(requirement.tool_execution.tool_args)

-tool.result = result
+requirement.external_execution_result = result

-response = await agent.acontinue_run(run_id=run_response.run_id, updated_tools=run_response.tools)
+response = await agent.acontinue_run(run_id=run_response.run_id, requirements=run_response.requirements)

 print(response.content)